charmplusplus/charm/doc/projections/manual.rst

    Outlier Analysis Selection Dialog

-“Extreme” processors are identified through the application of heuristics specific to the attribute that analysts wish to study applied to a specific activity type.
+"Extreme" processors are identified through the application of heuristics specific to the attribute that analysts wish to study applied to a specific activity type.
 You can specify the number of “extreme” processors are to be picked out by Projections by filling the appropriate number in the field “Outlier Threshold”.
 The default is to pick 10% of the total number of processors up to a cap of 20.
-As an example, an analyst may wish to find “extreme” processors with respect to the idle time of normal Charm++ trace events.
+As an example, an analyst may wish to find "extreme" processors with respect to the idle time of normal Charm++ trace events.

 Figure :numref:`outlier dialog` shows the choices available to this tool.
 Specific to this view are two pull-down menus: *Attribute* and *Activity*.

-There are four *Activity* options:
+There are two *Activity* options:

 #.
 The *Projections* activity type refer to the entry methods executed
    by the Charm++ runtime system.